pelias/documentation/leaflet-geocoder.md

     var geocoder = L.control.geocoder('search-VzKH_PI').addTo(map);
     ```

-    The `search-VzKH_PI` text is the Mapzen Search API key, which is provided for you at MaptimeOAK.
-Because the search service is shared among many users, the key is a way to make sure that the performance is acceptable for everyone.
-The key you are provided will expire, so if you want to use Mapzen Search after this event, you need to obtain your own API key from https://mapzen.com/developers and replace it here.
+    The `search-VzKH_PI` text is the Mapzen Search [API key](https://en.wikipedia.org/wiki/Application_programming_interface_key).
+Because the search service is shared among many users, an API key is a way to make sure that the performance is acceptable for everyone.
+The key you are provided at MaptimeOAK will expire, so if you want to use Mapzen Search after this event, you need to obtain your own API key from https://mapzen.com/developers and replace it here.

 2. Save your edits and refresh the browser.
 You should see a small magnifying glass icon in the left corner, near the zoom controls.